josephfusco/ig-follow-count/README.md

 define( 'IG_ACCESS_TOKEN', '' );
 ```

-SSH into server and Set the cron job.
+SSH into server and set the cron job.

 ```sh
 crontab -e